-Ryanair carries, and will continue to carry for the foreseeable future, a substantial amount of debt related to aircraft financing commitments, as well as commitments for maintenance and other obligations.
-Although the Company has historically been able to generate sufficient cash flow from operations to pay debt and other fixed obligations when they become due, the impacts of Covid-19 and other risks described in this Base Prospectus may limit the Company's ability to do so in the future and may adversely affect its overall liquidity.
+Ryanair (as defined in "Description of Ryanair") carries, and will continue to carry for the foreseeable future, a substantial amount of debt related to aircraft financing commitments, as well as commitments for maintenance and other obligations.
+Although the Company has historically been able to generate sufficient cash flow from operations to pay debt and other fixed obligations when they become due, the risks described in this Base Prospectus may limit the Company's ability to do so in the future and may adversely affect its overall liquidity.
 As a result, the Company has incurred and will continue to seek new financing sources to fund its operations for the unknown duration of any economic recovery period.
-Although the Company has issued two eurobonds (for an aggregate nominal amount of $\in 2.05$ billion) in the period since 1 September 2020, volatility and uncertainty in the global markets generally, and the air transportation industry specifically, may make it difficult for Ryanair to raise additional capital on acceptable terms, or at all.
+Volatility and uncertainty in the global markets generally, and the air transportation industry specifically, may make it difficult for Ryanair to raise additional capital on acceptable terms, or at all.
 Additionally, future debt agreements may contain more restrictive covenants or require security beyond historical market terms, which may restrict Ryanair's ability to successfully access capital.